passingthru67/workspaces-to-dock/README.md

 Change Log:
 -----------
 **version 30 for Gnome 3.16 (Sept 15, 2015)**
-- Bug fixes (particularly fixed-dock border issue)
+- Bug fixes (particularly border issues)
+- Added support for moving an application to a different workspace by dragging the tasbar icon
-- Added support for left/right placement of dock
+- Added support for positioning the dock on the left or right side of the screen
-- Added option for inside/outside orientation of favorite shortcuts panel
+- Added option for inside or outside orientation of favorite shortcuts panel
 - Updated preferences dialog

 **version 29 for Gnome 3.16 (May 5, 2015)**